SelfCareMap

 An at-home guide from the Refresh subcategory

 Let’s be real: eyebrows frame your face, express your mood, and can make or break your entire look.
-But in the quest for perfect arches, many of us fall into the over-plucking trap—leaving us with sparse, uneven brows that take weeks (or months!) to grow back.
+They act as the architectural pillars of your expression, providing symmetry and balance to your features.
+But in the quest for perfect arches, many of us fall into the over-plucking trap, leaving us with sparse, uneven brows that take weeks or even months to grow back.
+This cycle of over-correction often leads to a loss of the natural follicle, which can permanently thin the brow line.
 The good news?
-You can shape your brows at home with precision, patience, and a light hand—no salon visit required.
-Here’s how to do it right, the Refresh way.
+You can shape your brows at home with precision, patience, and a light hand, no salon visit required.
+By shifting your mindset from removing hair to refining a shape, you can achieve a professional result.
+Here is how to do it right, the Refresh way.

 What You'll Need